National Low Income Housing Coalition: History

 NLIHC was founded in 1974 by Cushing Dolbeare, a housing policy analyst and consultant.
 Initially named the Ad Hoc Low Income Housing Coalition and incorporated as the National Low Income Housing Coalition five years later, Dolbeare created the organization in response to Nixon's 1973 moratorium on federal housing subsidies.
 To Dolbeare, the lack of affordable housing was for poor people a chronic problem with few available solutions.
 In the organization's first years, it operated out of Dolbeare's Capitol Hill home.
 Similar interest groups at the time include the National Tenants Organization.

 Since the early years of the 2000s, NLIHC was active in leading housing advocates in the creation of a federally funded housing trust fund.
 The National Housing Trust Fund was passed as part of the Housing and Economic Recovery Act of 2008.
 In 2016, the trust fund started providing grants to states to increase the supply of rental housing for extremely low income households.
 NLIHC continues to advocate for increased financial support to the National Housing Trust Fund.

 Leadership

 Dolbeare headed the organization from 1977 to 1984 and 1993 to 1994.
-In 2014, NLIHC commemorated its 40 years of operations with the announcement of a new leadership Council of former board chairs, executive directors, and founding members.
+In 2024, NLIHC commemorated its 50 years of operations.
 In 2016, Diane Yentel, who worked as an NLIHC analyst in her first Washington, D.C., job, became president of the organization.
 Yentel succeeded Sheila Crowley, who retired after leading the organization for more than 17 years.
+In October 2024, Yentel announced she would be leaving her role in NLIHC.
+Renee M. Willis was named President and CEO of NLIHC in May 2025.
+This historic appointment makes Willis the first Black woman to lead the Coalition in its 51-year history.
+Willis brings nearly a decade of leadership and commitment to NLIHC’s mission, having joined the organization in 2015 as Vice President for Field and Communications.
+She later served as Senior Vice President for Racial Equity, Diversity, and Inclusion, before being named Interim President and CEO in January 2025.